gravitee-io/gravitee-platform-docs/docs/apim/guides/administration/authentication-and-sso.md

 Before being able to log-in via AM, you will need to create users in AM.
 To do this please refer to the "Set up your first application" documentation within the Gravitee AM documentation.
 {% endhint %}

 You can easily test your Gravitee AM configuration by logging out of the Management UI, clearing your cookies, and then logging back in.
-Once on the log in screen, you should see a **Sign in with Gravitee.io AM** option.
+Once on the log in screen, you should see a **Sign in with Gravitee AM** option.

 Select this, and enter in your credentials.
 You should then be met with an approval page.
 Here, select **Authorize**.
 You should then be brought to the Management UI.&#x20;